carpentries-incubator/SDC-BIDS-dMRI/_episodes/introduction.md

 ## Querying a BIDS Dataset

-[PyBIDS](https://bids-standard.github.io/pybids/) is a Python packageq for querying, summarizing and manipulating the BIDS folder structure.
+[PyBIDS](https://bids-standard.github.io/pybids/) is a Python package for querying, summarizing and manipulating the BIDS folder structure.
 We will make use of `PyBIDS` to query the necessary files.